 If you do not have access to a 12 to 18 foot kayak or canoe, try to borrow or rent one.
 Then, if you find this technique of trolling flies successful, you’ll have a reason to make an investment!
 You do not need a fishing/angling kayak or canoe to be successful with this application.
 Lighter boats might actually be better for long days on the water trolling.

 The key must-have items for a successful outing are:

 - Personal flotation device.
 Treat your PFD/lifejacket like a seatbelt and do not paddle without it buckled no matter what the water temperature or time of year.
 No excuses!

 - Whistle.
-One whistle means “Here I am,” two whistles mean “Where are you?,” three whistles means “Help!”
+One whistle means “Here I am,” two whistles mean “Where are you?,” three or five whistles means “Help!”
 In lieu of a safety flag pole, a whistle is also a good means to alert other boats to your location.

 - Dry bag.
 You and your gear will get wet.
 A true dry bag like the NRS Tuff Sack is money well spent for valuables.

 - A 12 to 18 foot-long boat.
 While you are welcome to try trolling flies for striped bass out of a smaller recreational kayak or small canoe, you may be disappointed at your slow rate of speed, your unsteadiness in boat wakes, and your lack of sealed bulkheads in case you flip.
 If you are going to try trolling flies for striped bass in a small recreational boat, first try paddling it in your desired location without any tackle and see how it goes.